w3c/webextensions/proposals/i18n-system-languages.md

   "nocompile": true,
   "description": "Gets the current UI locale of the Operating System.
 This is different from $(ref:i18n.getUILanguage) which returns the UI locale of the web browser.
 This locale could include additional information like preferred datetime format and number system if supported by the OS.", "parameters": [],
-  "returns": {
+  "returns_async": {
+    "name": "callback",
+    "parameters": [{
       "type": "string",
       "description": "A BCP47 language tag such as en-US or pt-BR."
+    }]
   }
 }
 ```